buildpacks/rfcs/text/0000-flatten-feature.md

 # Summary
 [summary]: #summary

-We propose to add new capabilities to the Pack tool that allow end users to reduce the number of Buildpack's layers in an OCI image by flattening according to their requirements.
+We propose to add new capabilities to the Pack tool that allow end-users to reduce the number of Buildpack's layers in a Builder by flattening some Buildpacks according to their requirements.

+This RFC mainly focus on applying this strategy to Builders only.

 # Definitions
 [definitions]: #definitions